How to Get a Provisional (Teen) License in Washington

 Requirements to Get a Provisional License

-The main requirements to upgrade your permit to a provisional license includes:
+The main requirements to upgrade your permit to a provisional license include the following:

 • Doing a driver’s education course